Most superheroes have an origin story but, in real life, special forces origin stories can end up portraying their protagonists as superheroes.

 Men on foot might prove more stealthy in the new rubber-soled boots, but these left distinctive footprints that could be tracked and, in any case, problems had shown up in training (the uppers were known to separate from the soles).

 Training patterns also needed adjusting.
 Early on, Mayne had fought to prevent the SAS from being turned back into a regular Commando unit.

 Now he was fighting amalgamation with the PARAs.

-Maroon caps were issued and his men instructed to wear them instead of their sand-coloured berets – Mayne told his men to hid the SAS berets in their packs until they could don them later out of sight of officials.
+Maroon caps were issued and his men were instructed to wear them instead of their sand-coloured berets – Mayne told his men to hide the SAS berets in their packs until they could don them later out of sight of officials.

-On a more practical level too the SAS was butting up against what, by that point, had become conventional methods of training paratroopers.
+On a more practical level, the SAS was butting up against what, by that point, had become conventional methods of training paratroopers.